Coldain/D20CharacterCreator/README.md

 Please star and comment if you're interested in this project.

-(Shhhh don't tell but I'm also going to start work on a charactr manager / party manager / combat manger / session manager / compendium / etc. With a few other people.
+(Shhhh don't tell but I'm also going to start work on a character manager / party manager / combat manger / session manager / compendium / etc. With a few other people.
 It'll be made with React Native and developed for both iOS and Android).